Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - MythoLogic-13B (using oobabooga/text-generation-webui) : 7.5
 - Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 1
 - llama-2-13B-Guanaco-QLoRA (using oobabooga/text-generation-webui) : 10
+- Dolphin-Llama-13B (using oobabooga/text-generation-webui) : 10
+- Nous-Hermes-Llama2 (using oobabooga/text-generation-webui) : 10
+- 13B-BlueMethod (using oobabooga/text-generation-webui) : 1
+- MythoBoros-13B (using oobabooga/text-generation-webui) : 7

 ### Question 3: I want you to act as a senior software developer with deep knowledge in system design, frontend programming, and backend programming.
 Provide a high level design of a mental health journal app.
 Include the frontend and backend components.
 Do not write code.
 Task Domain: App Design